 Accessing Services: Once a child is diagnosed with autism, financial and community support may be available (e.g. Medicare, Centrelink, or the National Disability Insurance Scheme).
 A diagnosis can also assist with applying for school-based funding for special support teachers in the classroom.
 Please note: Government funding is constantly being reviewed and updated, and these changes may affect the availability of support for your family.

-What is involved with an assessment for Autism Spectrum Disorder?
+What is involved with an assessment for Autism?

-The diagnosis of ASD requires a comprehensive assessment process and involves gathering information from a range of people involved in the child’s life.
-The aim is to better understand a child’s unique strengths and difficulties, with particular focus on their social development, communication, and any restricted or repetitive behaviours.
+The diagnosis of autism requires a comprehensive assessment process and involves gathering information from a range of people involved in the child’s life.
+The aim is to better understand a child’s unique strengths and difficulties, with particular focus on their social development, communication, interests, and behaviours.
 Usually this information is obtained through clinical interview with parents, observation of the child, and discussion with other significant people in the child’s life (e.g., teachers).
 Best practice assessment guidelines both in Australia and Internationally suggest using the following standardised assessment tools:

 In addition to these tools some Parent and Teacher questionnaires are also used to assess adaptive functioning, and to screen for co-occurring mental health concerns (e.g., ADHD, anxiety, depression).

 Note: Although autism is typically diagnosed in early childhood, an assessment can be undertaken at any age.
 Many adolescents and adults find that receiving a diagnosis helps them to better understand themselves, and also helps improve the quality of their relationships and day-to-day functioning.

 - An initial consultation to gather developmental history and background information, and determine whether it will be helpful to proceed with the assessment process.

 - A review of any previous assessment previous reports, and consultation with the child’s school and referring specialist, where appropriate.